teads/TeadsSDK-iOS/README.md

 ## Download the Teads SDK iOS library

 The Teads SDK is distributed as a .framework file that you have to include in your application.
-It includes everything you need to serve "outsream" video ads.
+It includes everything you need to serve "outstream" video ads.

 Teads iOS SDK ZIP file : [Teads SDK V1.1](https://github.com/ebuzzing/TeadsSDK-iOS/releases/download/v1.1/TeadsSDK-V1.1.zip)